develprr/metamatic-framework/README.md

 )
 ```

+### Programmatically Redirecting to Routes

 Whenever you want your app to programmatically redirect your app to some view defined in routes, use **updateUrl** function:

 ```js
 onClick = () => updateUrl(someUrlPath);
 ```

+To see a complete example of using the Metamatic routing feature in action, please check out [the Metamatic Language demo](https://github.com/develprr/meta-lang).

-## License
+## Miscellaneous

+### Licence

 Apache 2.0

-## Author
+### Author & Copyright

 [Heikki Kupiainen](https://www.linkedin.com/in/heikki-kupiainen-oppikone) / [metamatic.net](http://www.metamatic.net)

-## Background
+### Background

 Metamatic is based on earlier prototype [Synchronous Dispatcher](https://www.npmjs.com/package/synchronous-dispatcher) package
-but has improvements that make it more suitable to be used together with ReactJS framework.
-Also the internal implementation has been upgraded to meet
+but has many more improvements and is more suitable to be used together with ReactJS framework.
-today's coding standards.
-If you are interested in Metamatic backgrounds,
-read an article about Metamatic framework's prototype [Synchronous Dispatcher](http://www.oppikone.fi/blog/introducing-synchronous-dispatcher.html).

-## Read More
+### Read More

 * Wikipedia article about [hash tables](https://en.wikipedia.org/wiki/Hash_table).
 * Wikipedia article about [associative arrays](https://en.wikipedia.org/wiki/Associative_array).